A combination of memorial service and charitable fundraiser, World Cry was the dream of an American Michael Jackson fan named Amber Sipes.

 As the song reached its impassioned crescendo, our close circle became a spontaneous group hung.
 It was an experience both inexplicable and wonderful.

-When his album, ‘Invincible’ was released in 2001, Michael’s latest plea for healing and salvation for the planet and its people almost seemed to go un-noticed, or was dismissed as messianic.
+When his album, ‘Invincible’ was released in 2001, the song almost seemed to go un-noticed, or was dismissed as messianic.
 Even generally favourable album reviews often seemed to miss the heavier material, like ‘Cry’.

 ‘On “Invincible” he goes back to what he does best—breaking down musical barriers while fighting to get the girl.’